OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <br>

 ### Approach B
  * **Approach (B): An Anonymous Open Approach** where all newly created documentation is shared publicly, however, the project location and the names of the direct or indirect clients, are kept anonymous.
-Again, similar to approach (A), all of OpeningDETAIL's newly created digital documentation/content is [open source](https://creativecommons.org/licenses/by/4.0/)—licensed to both [our clients] and OpeningDETAIL.
+Again, similar to approach (A), all of OpeningDETAIL's newly created digital documentation/content is [open source](https://creativecommons.org/licenses/by/4.0/)—licensed to both [our client] and OpeningDETAIL.
 	 * **The following is a sample project, from our sister company OpeningDesign, that used this approach:**
 		 * An office/warehouse facility in southern Wisconsin, of which the (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Open_Source_Metal_Building).

 <br>

 ### Approach C
  * **Approach &#40;C): The Traditional Approach** where all documentation, and clients involved, remains confidential and private.
-Other than any previous open source content used to compose the CD set, [our clients] are deemed the authors and owners of the resultant construction documents (Instruments of Service), and retain all common law and statutory rights, including copyright.
+Other than any previous open source content used to compose the CD set, [our client] are deemed the authors and owners of the resultant construction documents (Instruments of Service), and retain all common law and statutory rights, including copyright.

 <br>

 > - Please note, no matter which approach (A, B, or C) is used above...
-> 	-  Any construction documents and/or the associated digital (BIM/CAD) files [our clients] provide prior and/or during the project **WILL NOT** be shared publicly.
+> 	-  Any construction documents and/or the associated digital (BIM/CAD) files [our client] provide prior and/or during the project **WILL NOT** be shared publicly.
 Only the construction details (as it applies to Approach A & B only) that OpeningDETAIL composes, will be open source and developed out-in-the-open.
-> 	- Any prior emails, or any emails between [our clients] and OpeningDETAIL, or any other parties during the duration of the project, **WILL NOT** be shared publicly.
+> 	- Any prior emails, or any emails between [our client] and OpeningDETAIL, or any other parties during the duration of the project, **WILL NOT** be shared publicly.
-> 	- Also, we will not make public anything that [our clients] explicitly indicates should be kept private.
+> 	- Also, we will not make public anything that [our client] explicitly indicates should be kept private.

 <br>